diylogos/frontend/_includes/css/formatting.md

 ## Spacing
-- Where possible, limit CSS files’ width to 80 characters.
+- Where possible, limit CSS files' width to 80 characters.
 See [notes](#format_notes) to see how to configure your text editor to 80 characters.
   - There will be unavoidable exceptions to this rule, such as URLs, or gradient syntax.
-Don’t worry.
+Don't worry.
 - Use soft-tabs with a two space indent.
 - Put one space after `:` in property declarations.
 - Put spaces before `{` in rule declarations.